Constantin-E-T/lunasentri/project/TEST_HEARTBEAT.md

 ## Test 1: Trigger Offline Notification

-### Stop the agent to simulate machine going offline:
+### Stop the agent to simulate machine going offline

 ```bash
 # Stop the LunaSentri agent inside the container